-With the advent of the SPECT-CT technology, the best of CT’s great anatomical detail capabilities are fused with nuclear medicine’s unique ability to assess the functional abilities of various organs in a single examination thus improving diagnostic interpretation confidence.
-The SPECT-CT unit can also perform CT-only examinations, adding a 2nd CT unit to the radiology department.
+Memorial Hospital uses the Siemens Symbia T-6 SPECT-CT.
+This cutting edge technology incorporates a nuclear medicine gamma camera with a CT unit, enabling fusion imaging.
+With the advent of SPECT-CT technology, the best of CT’s great anatomical detail capabilities are fused with nuclear medicine’s unique ability to assess the function of various organs in a single examination, thus improving diagnostic interpretation confidence.
+The SPECT-CT unit can also perform CT-only examinations, adding a second CT unit to the radiology department.

 Memorial Hospital currently uses the Toshiba Aquilion ONETM 320-slice CT unit that has the ability to scan an entire organ in one single pass and produce 4-D videos showing organ's structure, movement and blood flow.
 The quick scanning and accuracy of this system means that unnecessary tests can be eliminated, diagnoses times will be faster, and patient radiation doses can be decreased by half.